 A 5-member judging committee will be organized consisting of two TMI members, two Team Purebred Staff members and a previous recipient of the scholarship..

-The judging committee will meet before the summer event, and will determine the finalists that will move on to the interview process.
+The judging committee will meet before the interview, and will determine the finalists that will move on to the interview process.

-There will be an interview process that will take place at the summer evenon Tuesday evening.
+There will be an interview process that will take place.
 If you are unable to make it to this event, we will work with you to plan a phone interview.
 Answers will be judged on overall thought process and merit.

 The scholarships recipients will be announced and recognized at the picnic held at the summer event.
 A short bio will be listed about each scholarship recipient in the next available issue of the magazine.